 Why is my validator earning more / less than the rest of the network or the estimated rate on the Kiln dashboard?

-It is crucial to emphasize that only the wallet used to issue your deposit can be used to withdraw your stake or claim rewards from the Kiln smart contract.
+It is crucial to emphasize that only the wallet used for the initial deposit can be utilized to withdraw your stake or claim your rewards from the Kiln smart contract.

-The withdrawal address is an address managed by the Ledger Live staking smart contract.
+The withdrawal address is a smart contract managed by the Ledger Live staking smart contract.
 Only you, the wallet from where you deposited, can claim and withdraw the rewards from the smart contract.
 When you claim the rewards they will be withdrawn to your wallet, and a commission (share of your claimed rewards) will be sent automatically to be split between Kiln and Ledger.

 - 1.In the Kiln app, go to ‘Rewards’ to view all of your validators then select all validators that you want to exit (one or more).

 - 2.Select ‘request exit’, and approve the transaction on your Ledger device.
 Once the transaction has been confirmed your validator will enter the protocol exit queue.
 This may take up to 48hrs before joining the queue.
 See detailed breakdown of the full process in the following FAQ.

 What happens when I initiate a full withdrawal (unstake) and request a validator exit?
 How do I get my 32 ETH back?

 This is a multi-step process that is a core function of the Ethereum protocol and cannot be influenced by Kiln, Ledger or any other node operator.